 Is the Ford Focus RS reliable?

 In general, the Ford Focus RS is as reliable as any other Ford Focus apart from one very big issue with failing head gaskets.
 Many owners of Ford Focus RS models around the world that were built between August 2015 and July 2017 complained about steam billowing from their cars’ exhaust pipes.
-This often resulted in major engine work being required to fix the problem and it eventually led to Ford issued a technical service bulletin for replacing replace head gaskets and even entire cylinder heads free of charge.
+This often resulted in major engine work being required to fix the problem and it eventually led to Ford issuing a technical service bulletin for replacing replace head gaskets and even entire cylinder heads free of charge.

 If you are looking to buy a used Ford Focus RS that was built between August 2015 and July 2017 then make sure you check the car’s history to ensure this work has been done.